-I wanted one of those beautiful trees so bad, but I couldn’t justify buying a whole new (expensive) tree when I had a perfectly good artificial tree already.
+I wanted one of those beautiful trees so bad, but I couldn’t justify buying a whole new tree when I had a perfectly good artificial tree already.

-And it worked!
-If you haven’t read about my flocking process, you can check out the full tutorial here.
-But suffice it to say, my DIY flocked Christmas tree looked amazing.
+If you haven’t read about my flocking experience, you can check out the full tutorial of my DIY flocked tree here.
+But suffice it to say, the tree looked amazing.

 Over the last few weeks, I’ve gotten tons of questions about my tree and how it is holding up.
-So today I am going to share the good, the bad, and the ugly of flocking your Christmas tree.
+So today I am going to share the good, the bad, and the ugly of flocking your own Christmas tree.

 This post contains some affiliate links – when you buy stuff you like, you also support future projects on Lovely Etc. at no additional cost.
 See my full disclosure here.

-Where did you get the flocking?
+Where did you get the flocking spray?

 There are several ways to get a gorgeous flocked tree.
 You can buy one that is already flocked.
 You can have your tree flocked at some Christmas tree lots or florists.

-Last year, when I decided to flock my tree, I looked into all kinds of ways to get a pretty snowy tree.
+When I decided to flock my tree, I looked into all kinds of ways to get a pretty snowy tree.
 Some people use spray snow or white paint.
 Some people stick cotton batting in their tree or make their own flocking mixture with glue and glitter and paint.

-How messy is it?
+How messy is flocking a Christmas tree?

 To be honest it is pretty messy.
 Verging on really messy.

 The process of flocking the tree is quite messy and I would definitely recommend doing it outside or in a basement or garage where a bit of mess isn’t such a problem.
-Damp flocking will stick to the both you and the floor as you are flocking your tree.
-It isn’t a big deal to clean up though.
-Just throw your clothes in the laundry and use a stiff broom to scrape up the flocking on the floor.
+It can be done inside though if that is your only option; just be sure to cover your floor with a drop cloth first.

 It is very easy to clean up with a broom or vacuum and once the tree is decorated and just hanging out in the corner, it will stay fairly neat.

-As I mentioned, the tree does shed some of its snow whenever it is moved or jostled so it will gradually become less and less snowy.
+As I mentioned, the tree does shed some of its snow whenever it is moved or jostled, so it will gradually become less and less snowy.